 BA (London) MLitt (Stirling) PhD (Southampton)

 In 2007, Professor Bristow directed “The Wilde Archive”: a five-week summer seminar for both university and college teachers sponsored by the National Endowment for the Humanities.
 This seminar led to the conference of the same name, which was hosted at the Clark Library in 2009.
 In 2009, Professor Bristow directed a second NEH summer seminar, “The Decadent 1890s,” at the Clark Library.
 A third NEH-sponsored seminar, “Oscar Wilde and His Circle,” took place at the Clark Library during late June and July 2012.
-He has also taught several graduate and undergraduate courses based on researching the Clark’s Wilde-related collections.
+He has also taught several graduate and undergraduate courses based on research activities in the Clark’s Wilde-related collections.

-Some of his newer essays—on Rupert Brooke’s poetry, on Wilde’s poetry, and on the aesthetic novel—have recently appeared ELH, Wilde in Context (Cambridge University Press), and The Cambridge History of the Modernist Novel, respectively.
-He is also the editor of a cluster of papers on Irish aestheticism, which appeared in Modernism/Modernity in August 2014.
+Some of his more recent essays—on lyrics about the lesbian boy, on Wilde’s poetry, on the aesthetic novel, and on Decadent homoeroticism—have appeared in Victorian Poetry, Wilde in Context (Cambridge University Press), The Cambridge History of the Modernist Novel, and the Journal of Victorian Culture, respectively.
 He is the coeditor (with Josephine McDonagh) of an essay collection, Nineteenth-Century Radical Traditions (Palgrave Macmillan, 2016).
-He is also editing a collection titled “Oscar Wilde and the Culture of Childhood,” which is based on the conference of that name that took place at UCLA in May 2015.
+He has also edited Oscar Wilde and the Cultures of Childhood (Palgrave Macmillan, 2017).